contrast-zone/cfg.js/README.md

 # v-parse-cfg

 *V-parse-cfg* is a general context free grammar (CFG) parser based on a novel chart parsing algorithm.
-In this package, you can find [the algorithm description](v-parse-cfg.md) and its javascript implementation.
+In this package, you can find [the algorithm specification](v-parse-cfg.md) and its [javascript implementation](https://github.com/contrast-zone/v-parse-cfg/blob/main/src/v-parse-cfg.js).

 ## package specifics